 Aldermarsh features include a spacious Cordwood Sauna and The Marsh House: an artisan gathering space for music, meditation and writing.

 The Main House is a custom built, Asian-style home designed for comfort and beauty.
-The first floor has a large kitchen and living room with wood stove with one bedroom ($175/night).
-The second floor has one en-suite bedroom ($190/night).
+The first floor has a large kitchen and living room with wood stove with one bedroom for $175/night (Still Available).
+The second floor has one en-suite bedroom (

-The Studio, another custom built home, with a smaller kitchen, dining and living room, offers one en-suite bedroom ($185/night) on the first floor.
-On the upper level there is one en-suite bedroom ($190/night).
+The Studio, another custom built home, with a smaller kitchen, dining and living room, offers one en-suite bedroom (

 The North House is a NW style home and situated just north of the Main House.
 It has 5 bedrooms (each $120/night) with a full kitchen, dining and living areas and two shared bathrooms.

 There are two, one-room, comfy, rustic cabins that offer the experience of sleeping in the woods without camping.
-Owl ($60/night) and Spirit ($65/night).
-These cabins use bathroom facilities in another closely located building.
+Owl (

 Participants may choose to stay at an Inn, Bed & Breakfast or Hotel on Whidbey.
 The link below will take you to a list of these properties.